 Put in a roaster and cook in preheated 350 degree oven for 45 minutes.

 Baste with drippings, if any.
 If not, spray or brush with margarine.

 Continue to baste every 30 minutes.

-If should be done in 2 hours 15 to 30 minutes.
+It should be done in 2 hours 15 to 30 minutes or 20 minutes per pound.
+Mine was done in 2 hrs.
+20 minutes.
 Liquid should be clear when pierced in meaty part of thigh and drumstick move easily.
 Temperature should be 175 to 180 degrees in the thickest part of thigh without touching bone.
 Let sit for at least 15 minutes before carving.
 Save juices in pan to serve over turkey as it is or made into gravy.
 Enjoy! <3 and hugs!